ragley/Ragleys-STR/README.md

 3. Extract ONLY the d3d11.dll and d3dcompiler_46e.dll to the Game Root folder within the instance folder (e.g. X:/Games/RSTR/Game Root/), where the SkyrimSE.exe is located

 ### __The Truth - ENB Preset__
-If you removed a previous ENB Preset or are continuing to install a new one follow these steps:
 1. Go to https://www.afkmods.com/ and create an account.
 2. Once you have an account go to https://www.afkmods.com/index.php?/files/file/2241-the-truth-enb/ and download the full version of The Truth ENB.
 3. Open the archive and copy the contents to the Game Root folder. (enbseries folder, enbseries.ini, and enblocal.ini)
-4. Extract the "Presets for grass collisons" archive in your Game Files Folder where MO2 is located.
-5. Enter the folder and select a preset.
-I believe 5 is the most movement and 1 is the least, but I am unsure.
-I just use 5.
-6. That should install The Truth ENB Preset.
+4. That should install The Truth ENB Preset.
 Unless you have another installation game modifying your skyrim base game with an ENB etc. or you want to change ENB Presets, you wont have to repeat these steps.
-7. For a warmer ENB Preset, you can use mine, which will be availible on the discord.
+5. For a warmer ENB Preset, you can use mine, which will be availible on the discord.

 ## BethINI Configuration
 I have included Bethini to allow for easy customization of .ini files.
 Before launching any executables from MO2, you should run BethINI.